 As a leading visionary property developer, active investor and asset manager, we pride ourselves on our ability to unlock the outstanding potential behind each of our commercial, residential, hotel and leisure projects.
-Since we were established 30 years ago, we have strived to inspire some of the most influential development and investment projects in London and around the world, from Paris to New York and now Hong Kong to Tokyo.
+Since we were established over 30 years ago, we have striven to inspire some of the most influential development and investment projects in London and around the world, from Paris to New York and now Hong Kong to Tokyo.

 With a strong strategic approach to new markets and opportunities and with GB£7.2bn of transactions since 2005, we continue to enhance our reputation for consistently delivering market-leading returns for our investors.
 We pride ourselves on building long term relationships with both our partners and investors and in partnering with the best in class for each project we are involved in.

 OUR PAST PROJECTS

 A project also known as One Waterloo, this outdated mixed-use asset was in need of a strong vision.
 The Chelsfield vision proved so attractive that the developer HB Reavis purchased it before completion in May 2017.